KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 exists to give developers time to refactor and rewrite their QUnit tests as build-time tests; either as pure unit tests (e.g., via Jest or Mocha) or pure black-box integration tests (e.g., via Webdriver).

-### `noWRM` (Optional)
-Will not add any WRM-specifics to the webpack-runtime or try to redirect async-chunk requests while still handling requests to `wr-dependency` and `wr-resource`.
-This can be useful to develop frontend outside of a running product that provides the WRM functionality.

-### `singleRuntimeWebResourceKey` (Optional)
-Set a specific web-resource key for the Webpack runtime when using the Webpack option `optimization.runtimeChunk` to `single` (see [runtimeChunk documentation](https://webpack.js.org/configuration/optimization/#optimizationruntimechunk)).
-Default is `common-runtime`.

-### `verbose` (Optional)
-Indicate verbosity of log output.
-Default is `false`.

-### `standalone` (Optional) (Experimental)
-**Do not use this**
-Builds standalone web-resources, no transformations and base-contexts will be applied.
-No non-entry-chunks are supported.
-*Experimental - may change or be removed again at any time*

 ## Minimum requirements

 This plugin has been built to work with the following versions of the external build tools: